Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Results

 \subsection{Local moves are essential}

 We start by comparing GA with and without local moves.
 We call $\text{GA}_k$ the GA algorithm with $k$ local MCSs per global move (each sweep being a sequence of $N$ local MC moves), so that $\text{GA}_0$ identifies the case in which no local moves are performed.
-We consider an easy and an hard realization of the couplings $J_{ij}$ for a $d=3$ EA model on a cubic lattice of side $L=10$ with periodic boundary conditions, hence with $N = 10^3$ variables in total.
+We consider an easy and an hard\footnote{Here, \textit{easy} and \textit{hard} are loosely defined by simply looking at the time it takes for the different algorithms to find the ground state.
+Other criteria have been studied in the literature \cite{amey2018analysis}.} realization of the couplings $J_{ij}$ for a $d=3$ EA model on a cubic lattice of side $L=10$ with periodic boundary conditions, hence with $N = 10^3$ variables in total.

 In Fig.~\ref{fig:success_rates_twoinstances} we plot the success probability as a function of the running time for $\text{GA}_0$ and $\text{GA}_{15}$ together with sigmoidal fits. \textit{Easy} and \textit{hard} are here defined qualitatively, simply based on the time it takes for the algorithms to find the solution.
 The runs use a temperature schedule uniformly spaced in logarithmic scale.
-The running time is varied by changing both the number of global moves and the number of temperatures, and the success probability is computed by running 50 independent runs and then checking which fraction reaches the minimum energy configuration, estimated as discussed in Sec.~\ref{sec:GS}.
-We note that the same running time can correspond to different pairs of parameters (number of temperatures and number of global moves), which explains the non complete monotonicity of the scatter plot.
+The running time is varied by changing both the number of global moves and the number of temperatures, and the success probability is computed by running 50 independent runs and then checking which fraction reaches the minimum energy configuration, estimated as discussed in the Algorithms section.
+We note that the same running time can correspond to different pairs of parameters (number of temperatures and number of local/global moves), which explains the non complete monotonicity of the scatter plot.
 Some longer runs correspond to choices of parameters that take a long time but are not effective at finding the minimum energy configuration.

 The figure clearly shows that the addition of local moves is useful in finding the minimum energy configuration of the system.
 Not including them leads to heavily deteriorated performances, with $\text{GA}_0$ almost always failing to find the minimum energy configuration in the hard case.
-We find that while $k=0$ is not a good choice, performance quickly saturates upon increasing $k$, hence $k=15$ is a suitable choice (see Supplementary Information).
+We find that while $k=0$ is not a good choice, performance quickly saturates upon increasing $k$, hence $k=15$ is a suitable choice (see Supporting Information).